gzavaglia/contactbook/README.md

 ## The App

-This is a single page app
+This is a single page app used to keep track of your contacts emails and phone numbers.

+The backend is a database built using Rails-API and the frontend is built with JavaScript.

 ## Getting Started